This story ran in the recent issue of Oceana magazine.

 The Bureau of Ocean Energy Management (BOEM) is planning to allow energy companies to use seismic airguns to search for offshore deposits.
 These devices map the seafloor by shooting pulses of compressed air through the water every 10 seconds, creating a map from the reflected sound waves.

-“These blasts are 100,000 times louder than standing near a jet engine,” says Matthew Huelsenbeck, a marine scientist with Oceana “They blast constantly for weeks on end, and are extremely harmful to marine mammals like right whales,” he says, “because they rely on sound to communicate, feed, reproduce, and migrate.”
-The government estimates that seismic airguns will injure at least 138,500 dolphins and whales if they are used in the Atlantic.
+“They blast constantly for weeks on end, and are extremely harmful to marine mammals like right whales,”says Matthew Huelsenbeck, a marine scientist with Oceana, “because they rely on sound to communicate, feed, reproduce, and migrate.”
+The government estimates that seismic airguns will injure at least 138,000 dolphins and whales if they are used in the Atlantic.

 As part of the decision-making process, BOEM is required to prepare an Environmental Impact Statement, or EIS, that analyses the effects airguns would have on marine life and outlines protection plans for endangered species, like the right whale.
 “But Oceana-funded research revealed that BOEM’s initial mitigation measures would be completely inadequate,” says Claire Douglass, Oceana’s campaign director for climate and energy.